mosymns13/DS4A-Team13-Digital-Divide-Project/README.md

 For the Data Science for All (Empowerment Fellowship), in Cohort 3 my group (Team 13) worked on a capstone project hoping to solve issues around the digital divide in the United States.

-In this program, I was the technical lead for my project team providing gudiance on analysis strategies and predictive modeling.
+In this program, I was the technical lead for my project team providing guidance on analysis strategies and predictive modeling.
 I managed the project timeline for deliverables and led in the design of the presentation materials.
-I also gave detailed feedback on deliiverables other teammates led.
+I also gave detailed feedback on deliverables other teammates led.

 ## Topic